-- 1. Faculty members will provide an Annual Self-Evaluation, a current Professional Activities Summary (PAS), a current curriculum vitae (CV), student course evaluations for the evaluation year, and a peer observation of their teaching performance to their Department Chair. - 2.
-The Department Chair will review all materials, including any supplemental materials the department requests, and will write an evaluation letter summarizing their findings and recommendations. - a.
-In the event of a positive annual evaluation, the review process stops with the chair's evaluation, and a copy of the evaluation letter is to be provided to the faculty member, the Dean, and the Provost's Office for the faculty member's file. - b.
-In the event of a negative annual evaluation, the process will proceed to the next step. - 3.
-The Department Chair will forward all materials, including the chair's recommendation, to the Dean of the College. - 4.
-The Dean of the College will review all materials and recommendations and advise the faculty member and the Provost of the result of the evaluation.
+- 1. Faculty Members will provide an Annual Self-Evaluation, a current Professional Activities Summary, a current CV, and student courses evaluations for the past year to their Department Chair - 2.
+The Department Chair will review and then forward these materials, including any supplemental materials set forth by the department, peer observations, as well as the Department Chair's recommendation, to the Dean of the College. - 3.
+The Dean of the College will review all materials and the Department Chair's recommendation. - a.
+In the event of a positive annual evaluation, the review process stops with the Dean evaluation. - b.
+In the event of a negative annual evaluation, the process will automatically proceed to the next step. - 4.
+The Dean of the College will forward all materials, including the Dean's recommendation, to the Provost.

+5. The Provost will review all materials and recommendations and advise the faculty member of the result of the evaluation.